 Hey, I’m Cameron Harwick.
 This is the part where I’m supposed to tell you that I’m passionate.
-Instead, I’d like to let my writings stand for themselves.
+Instead, I’d like to let my writing stand for itself.

-I live in Raleigh for the present, where I moved after graduating from the University of North Carolina at Chapel Hill with a degree in Economics.
-On the blog you’ll find, as the homepage indicates, economics (of an austrian-sympathetic variety) and theology (reformed-evangelical), along with a smattering of political philosophy, culture, and current events.
-Don’t forget to click on the + sign between them too, for the intersection of those topics.
-Rather than summarize any further, however, please check through the Best of the Blog section below.
+I live in Fairfax, where I’m enrolled in the economics program at George Mason University.
+On the blog you’ll find, as the homepage indicates, economics (of an austrian-sympathetic variety) and theology (reformed-evangelical), along with a smattering of political philosophy, culture, and current events (you can also click on the + sign between them too, for the intersection of those topics).
+But rather than summarize any further, I’ll direct you to the Best of the Blog section below.

-The blog is a way for me to hammer into coherence thoughts that bounce around there in primitive and focused form, and as source material for future writing.
-Much of what I write may come across as dogmatic, but for the most part that is the sieve through which these ideas are refined and articulated.
+The blog is a way for me to hammer inchoate thoughts into concrete form.
+It also serves as source material for future writing.
+Much of it may come across as dogmatic, but for the most part that is the sieve through which these ideas are refined and articulated.
 Though I’d love to convince people of one thing or another, my goal is mainly to consistently systematize the knowledge that’s been passed down and to apply that to the issues we face as a Church and as a society.

 - Presentable Ideas: Written with complete confidence, which have gone through multiple revisions and are ready to see the world.